sharpfoxdev/chernobyl-odyssey-code/README.md

 Made by Michaela Markova 2022

 This repository contains just the source code mostly for presentation purposes.
 I have separate repo with the whole project, but I cannot have it as a public repo due to licences of third party assets in the game.
-The documentation is currently residing [here](http://www.ms.mff.cuni.cz/~MARKOMI1/)
+The code documentation is currently residing [here](http://www.ms.mff.cuni.cz/~MARKOMI1/).

-It is a stealth side scroller located in Chernobyl, following a story of guy, who had to evacuate from Pripyat, leaving his dog behind.
+This is a stealth side scroller game located in Chernobyl, following a story of guy, who had to evacuate from Pripyat, leaving his dog behind.
 And now he is returning back there to see, what happened to his dog there.
 It is targeted to the players od stealth games as well as chernobyl fans.